bootdotdev/blog/content/cryptography/what-is-cryptography.md

 ### Cryptology

 Cryptology is the science of secret messages.
-Anything that has to do with making or breaking codes falls into cryptology’s domain.
+Anything that has to do with making or breaking codes falls into cryptology's domain.
 Cryptology can also be thought of as the study of encryption and decryption.
 In a nutshell, cryptography and cryptanalysis are the two branches under the umbrella of cryptology.

 - Cryptography: Study of building secure cryptosystems.
 - Cryptanalysis : Study of breaking cryptosystems.